- A Vocabulary for Sleep

 - Amyotrophic Lateral Sclerosis (ALS)

-Amyotrophic lateral sclerosis is a neurological disorder marked by the progressive degeneration of nerve cells in the spinal cord and brain.
-It is often referred to as Lou Gehrig’s disease, after a famous baseball player who died from it.
+Amyotrophic lateral sclerosis is a fatal neurological disorder characterized by progressive degeneration of nerve cells in the spinal cord and brain.
+It is often referred to as Lou Gehrig's disease.

 - Anatomy of the Brain

-The brain is an important organ that controls thought, memory, emotion, touch, motor skills, vision, respiration, temperature, hunger, and every process that regulates your body.
+The brain is an important organ that controls thought, memory, emotion, touch, motor skills, vision, respiration, and every process that regulates your body.

 - Bell's Palsy